WE ARE COMMITTED TO PROTECTING AND RESPECTING YOUR PRIVACY AT ALL TIMES

 - Law enforcement agencies, government bodies, regulatory organisations, courts or other public authorities – where required by law.

-Your data may be transferred to countries outside the European Economic Area (EEA) in instances where we are required to transfer your data to another member of the Modality group of companies or the GCI group of companies for any of the purposes listed at 1.5 above, where our or our recipient’s servers used for storing personal data are based outside of the EEA.
+Your data may be transferred to countries outside the European Economic Area (EEA) in instances where we are required to transfer your data to another member of the Nasstar Group for any of the purposes listed at How do we process your personal data? above, where our or our recipient’s servers used for storing personal data are based outside of the EEA.

 If you use our services whilst you are outside of the EEA, your data may be transferred outside the EEA in order for us to provide you with those services.

-Data will only be transferred outside of the EEA only where a declaration of adequacy and a Data Protection Agreement or equivalent agreement is in place.
-If the country in which the data is to be transferred to has no declaration of adequacy in place then we will request the third party to enter into a legal agreement that reflects those standards through the use of Standard Contractual Clauses
+Data will only be transferred outside of the EEA or the United Kingdom (as appropriate) only where a declaration of adequacy and a Data Protection Agreement or equivalent agreement is in place.
+If the country in which the data is to be transferred to has no declaration of adequacy in place then we will request the third party to enter into a legal agreement that reflects those standards through the use of Standard Contractual Clauses.

 We keep your personal data for no longer than is reasonably necessary for the purposes set out in this Privacy Notice.
 This is determined through assessment by our DPO.